greyhats13/phl-store/README.md

 - Granular permissions: Pods can assume roles with minimal required permissions, enhancing security.
 - Simpler configuration: It reduces the need for managing trust relationships manually.

-## ALB as Ingress Controller and API Gateway
+## ALB as Ingress Controller & API Gateway

-The design is how we expose our backend APIs to the public securely and efficiently.
+The design is how we expose our backend APIs to the public securely & efficiently.
 To do this, we use AWS API Gateway combined with an internal Application Load Balancer (ALB) as an ingress controller in our EKS cluster.

 ### Exposing APIs with API Gateway

 To make our backend APIs accessible to users, I use AWS API Gateway.
-This service acts as a front door for our APIs, handling all the incoming requests from the internet.
-By using API Gateway, we can easily manage and scale our API traffic without worrying about the underlying infrastructure.
+This service acts as a front door for our APIs, h&ling all the incoming requests from the internet.
+By using API Gateway, we can easily manage & scale our API traffic without worrying about the underlying infrastructure.

 ### Secure Authentication with AWS Cognito

-Security is a top priority, so I use AWS Cognito to handle authentication.
+Security is a top priority, so I use AWS Cognito to h&le authentication.
 Cognito serves as our authorizer, ensuring that only authenticated clients can access our APIs.
 We set it up to use client credentials, which means that our applications need to provide valid credentials to get access tokens.
-This way, we keep unauthorized users out and protect our backend services from misuse.
+This way, we keep unauthorized users out & protect our backend services from misuse.

 ### Integration with EKS ALB via VPC Link

 Our EKS cluster uses an internal ALB as an ingress controller to manage traffic within the VPC.
 To connect API Gateway with this internal ALB, we use a VPC Link.
 This setup ensures that the API Gateway can securely route requests to our backend services running inside the EKS cluster without exposing the internal ALB to the public internet.

-### Enhancing Security and Performance
+### Enhancing Security & Performance

-To keep our application safe and perform well, I’ve added several security and performance features to API Gateway:
+To keep our application safe & perform well, I’ve added several security & performance features to API Gateway:

 - Throttling Rate Limits: We set up throttling to control the number of requests a client can make in a given time period.
-This helps prevent abuse and ensures that our services remain available even under high load.
+This helps prevent abuse & ensures that our services remain available even under high load.
 - CORS Configuration: Cross-Origin Resource Sharing (CORS) is configured to allow our frontend applications to interact with the API Gateway securely.
-This setup specifies which domains can make requests, what methods are allowed, and which headers can be used.
+This setup specifies which domains can make requests, what methods are allowed, & which headers can be used.
-- Web Application Firewall (WAF): AWS WAF is integrated with API Gateway to protect our APIs from common web exploits like SQL injection and cross-site scripting.
+- Web Application Firewall (WAF): AWS WAF is integrated with API Gateway to protect our APIs from common web exploits like SQL injection & cross-site scripting.
 WAF rules help filter out malicious traffic before it reaches our backend services.

 ### Putting It All Together

-By combining API Gateway with an internal ALB in EKS, and securing everything with Cognito, throttling, CORS, and WAF, we’ve built a robust and secure way to expose our backend APIs to the public.
-This architecture not only ensures that our APIs are safe and reliable but also makes it easy to scale and manage as our application grows.
+By combining API Gateway with an internal ALB in EKS, & securing everything with Cognito, throttling, CORS, & WAF, we’ve built a robust & secure way to expose our backend APIs to the public.
+This architecture not only ensures that our APIs are safe & reliable but also makes it easy to scale & manage as our application grows.

 ## Aurora MySQL

-Aurora MySQL is combination of performance, cost-efficiency, and MySQL compatibility.
-Aurora MySQL offers s built-in autoscaling for both compute and storage, making it ideal for handling variable workloads.
+Aurora MySQL is combination of performance, cost-efficiency, & MySQL compatibility.
+Aurora MySQL offers s built-in autoscaling for both compute & storage, making it ideal for h&ling variable workloads.

 ### Private Database Setup